 Is digital marketing measurable in terms of results and ROI?
 Yes, it is!
 Through tools like Google Analytics, you can record and track online placements.
 It’s perfect for webmasters and marketers.
 It can help them analyze and record audience behavior in great detail.
 They can see how people react to an ad, what makes them click on it, and even how they move about a website.

 Digital marketing is here to stay.
-The tactics and approaches organizations use in order to better their PR and brand experience will continue to change.
+The tactics and approaches organizations use in order to better their PR strategy and brand experience will continue to change.
 There is no fixed recipe for success in the online world, the landscape is always changing and businesses need to adapt.
 It’s a race in which you don’t want to be left too far behind.